rcapper/RAD/README.md

 ####

 -- Pairwise comparisons, or all populations considered together?
 Do you consider loci that are outliers when comparing two pops pairwise, or do you apply BayeScan to all five or six or twenty pops together?
 For example, if you have southern, northern, eastern and western pops, do you compare S-N, S-W, S-E, N-W, N-E and E-W, or S-N-E-W at once?
 Do you lose power for having multiple comparisons?
-Must you correct for those?
-Are true signatures of local adaptaion unique to the southern population lost when you compare S-N-E-W instead of S-N?
+Must you correct for multiple comparisons?
+Are the true signatures of local adaptaion that may be unique to the southern population lost when you compare all four populations instead of just S-N?

 This is what Matthieu Foll (BayeScan) says:
 > It is true that you lose power by only doing pairwise comparisons.
 Also, once you will have your 15 pairwise results, what do you do?
 They are not independent, as populations share some history.
 So how are you going to assign significance to a given locus?
 If one outlier pops up in let's say 3 or 4 pairwise comparisons you will be happy?
 What is the probability that this happens by chance?
 I know some papers are published with this approach but I personally dislike like.